yandex-cloud/docs/en/wiki/all-links.md

-# View all links to the page
+# Viewing all links to a page

-You can view a list of all pages linked to the wiki page.
+You can view a list of all pages that refer to a Wiki page.

 This feature helps you get your page ready for deletion: find and delete all links to it first.